By Stephen Gasper, MD

 Today, the KDI Health clinic in Frisco is effectively using Ketamine as an effective treatment for a number of problems from therapy resistant depression to anxiety, to bipolar disorder, even as an adjunct to chronic pain.

-To find out more, and whether Ketamine may be beneficial to you, contact KDI Health for a free consultation.
+To find out more, and whether Ketamine may be beneficial to you, contact KDI Health for a request consultation.